lynnfaraday/aresmush.com/_root/tutorials/code/yaml.md

 > Good: Eco
 > Bad: ECO

+> **Note:** Yes, we know that being forced to use "titlecase" is an annoying limitation sometimes, like when you want to have a skill named SCUBA or a weapon named LMG.
+It's a tradeoff to reduce coding complexity and configuration errors (which both help with overall game stability).

 ## Editing YAML Config

-There are two ways to edit the game's configuration files.
-The first is to edit the code directly by changing the config files on disk.
-Your coder may prefer this option.
-All game configuration files reside in the `aresmush/game/config` directory on the server.

-The second option, intended for most game admins, is to use the web portal.
+You can edit the game's configuration through the Web Portal.
 Go to Admin -> Setup and choose the configuration file you want to edit.
 You'll be presented with a simple editor screen.
 You don't have to worry about the config keys in the web editor, only their values.

 {{#pretty-image}}/assets/media/web_portal/config.png{{/pretty-image}}

+Coders may also prefer to edit the config files on disk in the server shell.
+All game configuration files reside in the `aresmush/game/config` directory on the server.
+When editing on disk, you must do `load config` or `load <plugin name>` after changing the configuration so the game recognizes the changes.
+This is not necessary when changing configuration in the Web Portal; it does so automatically.

 ## Data Types